craddis1/CosmoWAP/docs/source/pk.rst

 Numerical :math:`\mu` Pipeline
 -------------------------------

-All power spectrum contributions (including standard terms like NPP and GR) can alternatively be computed via the numerical :math:`\mu` pipeline in ``pk_int``, which constructs :math:`P(k,\mu)` from first-order field kernels and projects onto Legendre multipoles.
+All power spectrum contributions (including standard terms like NPP and GR) can alternatively be computed via the numerical :math:`\mu` pipeline in ``cosmo_wap.numeric_mu.pk``, which constructs :math:`P(k,\mu)` from first-order field kernels and projects onto Legendre multipoles.
 See :doc:`integrated` for full details, available kernels, and usage examples.